 If you develop one or more chronic wounds, it’s important to seek professional medical help as soon as possible.
 When left untreated, chronic wounds may become infected, increasing your risk of more serious complications.
-At Wound Evolution - Wound Care and Hyperbaric Medicine in Fort Worth, Texas, wound care specialists Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the team specialize in diagnosing and treating chronic wounds.
+At Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, the team of wound care specialists specializes in diagnosing and treating chronic wounds.
 Using advanced, holistic methods of care, they can minimize discomfort and help you feel better.
 To schedule an appointment, call or book online today.

 Chronic wounds are wounds that don’t heal like they’re supposed to.
 This means they don’t heal on their own and result in the loss of surrounding skin or tissue.